Convert your website to an app, design custom screens, engage users, and track insights — all with Twinr.

 Example: Purchasers can receive notifications when their favorite artists announce new pictures to motivate purchases due to the fact that they sell out quickly.

 Web Reality: Sellers list products and wait.
 Buyers check the site for new products.
 Buyers see instant notifications and check the site more.
 Sellers get ship notifications and can ship products should they choose.
-Communication between the buyer and seller feels instant messaging and is mobile friendly.
+Communication between the buyer and seller feels like instant messaging and is mobile-friendly.

 Example: Cortez Club has tools to instant notify people when products are listed that match their saved searches.